-Six factors are considered in assessing acquired distinctiveness: (1) advertising expenditures; (2) consumer studies linking the mark to a source; (3) record of sales success; (4) unsolicited media coverage; (5) attempts to plagiarize the mark; and (6) the length and exclusivity of the plaintiff's use of the mark.
-[Citation.]
+A party seeking to establish secondary meaning in a product design bears a "formidable burden of proof."
+[Citations.]
+Reflecting that "rigorous evidentiary standard," our circuit assesses secondary meaning through many factors: (1) advertising expenditures; (2) consumer studies linking the mark to a source; (3) record of sales success; (4) unsolicited media coverage of the product; (5) attempts to plagiarize the mark; and (6) the length and exclusivity of the mark's use.
+[Citation.] "[N]o single factor is determinative."
+Id.